giv-lab/givr/docs/source/user-manual.rst

 and click on the flag in the top corner).
 You will also need to download and install cmake: https://cmake.org/download/

-Next to the directory that was created when you unzipped the above file, create a :code:`build` directory.
+Create a :code:`build` directory which will contain all of the build files.
+You can create this anywhere, but I most often create it next to or within the directory that was created above.

 Now run the cmake-gui command from your start menu.
-It requires two directories the first is the directory which contains the CMakeLists.txt from the file you unzipped above.
+It requires that you specify two directories.
+The first is the directory which contains the CMakeLists.txt you wish to build.
 The second is the :code:`build` directory that you created.

-Once these have been selected, you can press the configure button.
+Once these have been selected, press the configure button.
 It will run for a few seconds, produce some output in the bottom frame and then show you some configuration entries that you can change if you would like.
 You do not need to change any of these, despite the fact that they are coloured red.